ax-llm/ax/src/docs/src/content/docs/start/quick.md

 ## Build your first agent

 Ax makes it really simple to build agents.
-An agent requires a `name`, `description` and a `signature` it can optionally use `functions` and other `agents`.
+An agent requires a `name`, `description` and `signature`. it can optionally use `functions` and other `agents`.

 **Example Stock Analyst Agent**
-The Stock Analyst Agent is an advanced AI-powered tool designed to provide comprehensive stock analysis and financial insights.
+The Stock Analyst Agent is an advanced AI-powered tool that provides comprehensive stock analysis and financial insights.
 It combines multiple specialized sub-agents and functions to deliver in-depth evaluations of stocks, market trends, and related financial data.

-This is only an example but it highlights the power of agentic workflows where you can build agents working with agents to handle complex tasks.
+This is only an example, but it highlights the power of agentic workflows, where you can build agents who work with agents to handle complex tasks.

 ```typescript title="Stock Analyst Agent"
 const agent = new AxAgent(ai, {